 Multi Symbols

 The next figure is the screen operating Multi Symbols.
-The panel shows data on the Symbols in a list, and strategy information, indicating whether orders will be closed using the Multi Symbols mode or separately, using the strategy chosen in the PRESET.
+The panel shows data on the symbols in a list, and strategy information, indicating whether orders will be closed using the Multi Symbols mode or separately, using the strategy chosen in the PRESET.

-To properly use my Multi Symbols PRESETS, you may need to adjust the Symbol names according to your broker.
-Some brokers add suffix, prefix, dot, or other variations, altering the Symbol names.
-If this happens, the robot will not be able to locate the Symbol, preventing the creation of the panel with the list of Symbols on the chart.
-Additionally, the Symbols that were not found will be listed in the "Experts" tab.
+To properly use my Multi Symbols PRESETS, you may need to adjust the symbol names according to your broker.
+Some brokers add suffix, prefix, dot, or other variations, altering the symbol names.
+If this happens, the robot will not be able to locate the symbol, preventing the creation of the panel with the list of symbols on the chart.
+Additionally, the symbols that were not found will be listed in the "Experts" tab.

-If your broker keeps the original Symbol names, this adjustment is not necessary.
+If your broker keeps the original symbol names, this adjustment is not necessary.

-The configuration is done in the variable "Trade Multi Symbols (Comma Separates EURUSD,GBPUSD)”, where the Symbol names should be entered exactly as they appear in your broker, including any suffixes, prefixes, or additional characters.
+The configuration is done in the variable "Trade Multi Symbols (Comma Separates EURUSD,GBPUSD)”, where the symbol names should be entered exactly as they appear in your broker, including any suffixes, prefixes, or additional characters.

-For example, the Symbols "EURUSD,AUDCAD" may be displayed differently depending on the broker:
+For example, the symbols "EURUSD,AUDCAD" may be displayed differently depending on the broker:

 EURUSD#,AUDCAD#